 For many years, it wasn't clear that Memphis would be the largest city in West Tennessee.
 About 40 miles upstream, where the

 River poured into the

-Randolph would become the larger city.
-Eventually, however, Memphis got the railroad line, and emerged as the larger and more prosperous place for
+Eventually, however, Memphis got the postal route, then the railroad line, and emerged as the larger and more prosperous place for farmers to sell cotton.

 Memphis in 1871, from a sketch in Harper's magazine

 Today, when you get sick, you probably aren't in any danger of dying.

 But until about 80 years ago, doctors couldn’t really do much to help you when you were sick.
 Sometimes diseases spread and caused epidemics, in which thousands of people might die.